Random utility model: Application to social choice

 RUM provides an alternative model: there is a ground-truth vector of utilities; each agent draws a utility for each alternative, based on a probability distribution whose mean value is the ground-truth.
 This model captures the strength of preferences, and rules out cyclic preferences.
 Moreover, for some common probability distributions (particularly, the Plackett-Luce model), the maximum likelihood estimators can be computed efficiently.

 Generalizations

-Walker and Ben-Akiva generalize the classic RUM in several ways, aiming to improve the accuracy of forecasts:
+Joan L. Walker and Moshe Ben-Akiva generalize the classic RUM in several ways, aiming to improve the accuracy of forecasts: